A Hollywood Armorer on the Rust Shooting Charges

 Pimentel: So first of all, if the assistant director was the one who handed him the pistol, there was no professional involved who knew anything about firearms.
 So that’s hugely concerning.

 Baldwin has been doing this long enough.
 He’s been in a lot of movies, action movies and things like that.
-If someone hands him a gun, what’s stopping him from looking down and looking through that chamber and saying, “oh, I got rounds in here”?
+If someone hands him a gun, what’s stopping him from looking down and looking through that chamber and saying, “Oh, I got rounds in here”?
 “Why are we dealing with rounds?
 Are they dummy rounds?
 Can I inspect the dummy rounds myself?"
 He’s totally okay to ask that.

 Nyce: Do you think safety is partially the actor’s responsibility?